ChondroTextomics/ALRegulatorDiscovery/README.md

 1. Splits text into sentences and identifies gene mentions.
 2. Uses an active-learning loop (with a curator labelling app) to iteratively annotate a small set of sentences.
-3. Trains a PubMedBERT-based classifier to predict, per gene, whether it acts as a chondrogenesis regulator.
+3. Trains a PubMedBERT-based classifier to predict, per gene mention, whether it acts as a chondrogenesis regulator or not.
-4. Applies the trained classifier across the full corpus to surface novel candidate regulators — including genes absent from existing Gene Ontology annotations.
+4. Benchmarks that classifier against open-weight LLMs (Qwen3, Llama 3.1) under a single-GPU, local-inference constraint.
-5. Benchmarks that classifier against open-weight LLMs (Qwen3, Llama 3.1) under a single-GPU, local-inference constraint.
+5. Applies the trained classifier across the full corpus to surface novel candidate regulators, including genes absent from existing Gene Ontology annotations.

-The code is split into two layers:
+The code is organised so the core method is reusable beyond chondrogenesis:

-- **`pipeline/`** — reusable, process-agnostic code (sentence splitting, active learning loop, classifier training/inference, evaluation).
-Not specific to chondrogenesis or cartilage.
+- **Process-agnostic:** `pipeline_process_text/`, `al_loop/`, `labelling/`
-- **`chondrogenesis/`** — the application of that pipeline to this project: config, gene lists, GO enrichment analysis, and scripts to reproduce the paper's results.
+- **Project-specific analysis:** `postprocessing/`, `benchmark_comparison/`

-- **`labelling-app/`** — the curator-facing annotation tool used during active learning rounds.
+The core method is not specific to cartilage biology and can be adapted to other biological processes (see [Getting started](#getting-started)).
 ## Repository structure

 ```